Vehrik/FarOut/Characters/3-Traits.md

     to apply AP points to your Trait.
 Examples of Traits with Bonus Armor are available in the Trait Index.

+### BONUS NATURAL DEFENSE
+#### COST: 1 EXO per 1 Bonus Natural Defense

+    You Creature's Natural Dodge Attempts are increased by the amount of Bonus Dodge a Trait has, but other effects of increased Natural Defense (higher Fall Damage and stronger Unarmed Strikes) also apply.

 ### BONUS DODGE
 #### COST: 2 EXO per 1 Bonus Dodge

     You Creature's Active / Natural Dodge Attempts are increased by the amount of Bonus Dodge a Trait has.

 ### BONUS HANDS
 #### COST: 2 EXO per Hand